 Why HeX Productions?

-As an agency that promotes accessible and inclusive websites, an internship at HeX has provided me the opportunity to implement such positive changes surrounding a topic that is of importance to me.
+As an agency that promotes accessible and inclusive websites, an internship at HeX has provided me with the opportunity to implement such positive changes surrounding a topic that is of importance to me.

 As someone with family members born with Amelia, along with a number of friends who are autistic, partially blind and partially deaf, I understand the importance of making equipment that our everyday lives rely upon, accessible to everyone.
 Not only that, accessibility is an issue experienced by everyone, 18% of the working population in the UK have a disability, so the likelihood is that you know someone who HeX’s services would benefit.